How to mount a WSL2 disk on Linux

 Prerequisites

-You'll need a few tools.
+You'll need a few tools installed.
 On most distros:

 # Install ntfs-3g and qemu-utils